 The building has a breathtaking view of the lake, but given its seclusion from the land, it also provides an equally mesmerizing view of itself in the middle of the lake from Man Sagar Dam on the easter side.
 The hills surrounding the lake area are part of the Aravalli hills.

 7. Jantar Mantar observatory

-Apart from the Jaipur palaces, the city also offers a very unique monument to visit which is known as Jantar Mantar.
+Apart from the Jaipur palaces/forts, the city also offers a very unique monument to visit which is known as Jantar Mantar.

-Jantar Mantar, built by Maharaj Jai Singh in 1734, is a collection of 19 architectural astronomical instruments.
+Maharaj Jai Singh built Jantar Mantar in 1734.
+It is a collection of 19 architectural astronomical instruments.
 These architectures are used for astronomical positions with a naked eye.
 It features the world’s largest stone Sun Dial and is a UNESCO world heritage site.